cstjean/ScikitLearn.jl/docs/README_text.md

-# ScikitLearn.jl
+# JukitLearn.jl

-ScikitLearn.jl is a Julia machine learning library derived from [scikit-learn](http://scikit-learn.org/stable/).
+JukitLearn.jl implements the [scikit-learn](http://scikit-learn.org/stable/)
+interface and algorithms in Julia.
 It aims to provide the same functionality, while supporting both models defined in Julia and those of the [scikit-learn library](http://scikit-learn.org/stable/modules/classes.html).

-Disclaimer: ScikitLearn.jl borrows code and documentation from [scikit-learn](http://scikit-learn.org/stable/), but it is not an official part of that project.
+Disclaimer: JukitLearn.jl borrows code and documentation from [scikit-learn](http://scikit-learn.org/stable/), but it is not an official part of that project.
 It is licensed under [BSD-3](LICENSE).

+Main features:

+- Around 150 machine learning and statistical models accessed through a uniform interface
+- Pipelines and FeatureUnions
+- Cross-validation
+- Hyperparameter tuning

 ## Installation